seanthegeek/seanthegeek.github.io/_posts/2024-11-25-how-bluesky-account-verification-works.md

 Once your handle is changed to a domain the old `.bsky.social` handle is free for anyone to take over.

+## Your handle will no longer match your X handle

+Many X to Bluesky migration tools will search for matching accounts based on your X handle ending with `.bsky.social`.

 ### Lookalike domains

 Someone could register a domain that is similar to the official one using a typo or a different TLD (e.g., `example.net` instead of `example.com`) and use that as a Bluesky account handle.
 Most organizations already register typos of their domains to prevent this sort of abuse, but individuals might not.
 Users should do a quick web search to find the user's actual website if they are suspicious or unsure.